StrykerKKD/Logical/README.md

 - Goal

 ### Value
-Logical is basically could be seen as a mini programming language or DLS, which allows us to use logic programming in Ocaml/ReasonML.
-Because it's a programming language it means that it has it own (value) type system:
+Logical is basically could be seen as a embeded programming language(or DSL), which allows us to use logic programming in Ocaml.
+It also means that it has it own (value) type system:
 ```ocaml
 type variable = string